Adithyavarun-creator/react-ts-todo/README.md

 # React Todo List Application

-## What is been used in this repository
+## What is been created in this repository

 This project is a React Todo List Application